Circle of Life: Non-anthropocentric evolutionary tree - by Brenda de Groot

 Hi there, and welcome to my website!
 My name is Brenda.

 I am a PhD student at UCLA, studying primates (monkeys).
-I am interested in how they interact with each other, and how they navigate their lives in the Anthropocene.
+I am interested in how they interact with each other, their emotions, and how they navigate their lives in the Anthropocene.
 I am also a visual artist, compassionate conservationist, and animal rights advocate.

 This website is a journal and portfolio of my animal-infused odyssey.
 Welcome aboard, and feel free to roam around!